LeeSteg/privatebebo/_posts/2019-04-01-HUDComponents.md

 In games that use first-person and third-person POVs, the keep the reticle in the center of the screen and implement the Right Stick to control the camera.
 In Real-Time Strategy (RTS) and top-down gameplay, implement the Right Stick to move the reticle and to pan the screen by moving the cursor to the edges.

-The following examples illustrate how the reticle can be used in various types of games:
+The following examples illustrate how the **Reticle component** can be used in various types of games:

 ![HUD Reticle genre placement](/privatebebomalaka/img/Reticle_HUD_Genres.gif)